-The Houston Health Foundation welcomed Optometry Giving Sight as a new partner in the See to Succeed children’s vision safety net program.
-Optometry Giving Sight donated $15,800.
-This support came at a particularly vulnerable time for the children of Houston.
-Families were struggling to recover from Hurricane Harvey and the ensuring floods, which left thousands of children displaced from their homes.
+Optometry Giving Sight was delighted to step up as a new partner for the See to Succeed program by co-funding the first event of the 2017-2018 academic year.
+Our support came at a particularly vulnerable time for the children of Houston.
+Families were struggling to recover from Hurricane Harvey and the ensuing floods, which left thousands of children displaced from their homes.